dimaslanjaka/universal-framework/wp-content/plugins/sublanguage/readme.txt

 - [NEW] support for Gutenberg (beta feature)
 - translation UI for posts content, title, permalink, excerpt and meta (for posts, pages and custom posts)
-- translation UI for terms name, slug, description and meta
+- translation UI for terms name, slug and description
 - translation UI for attachments title, caption, description, alt and meta
 - translation UI for nav menus
 - translation UI for options